kevinboone/vlc-server/docs/SERVER_FAQ.md

 To some extent: the media scanner will extract these images if it finds any, and write them to disk in the same directory as the audio files.
 The filename will depend on the image format baked into the file.
-Again, this only works if files are organized on an album-per-directory basis.
+Again, this only works if files are organized on an album-per-directory basis, and if the vlc-server process has write access to the directories containing media.

 _What filenames does `vlc-server` use for cover art images?_